When and how shall a privacy impact assessment be run?

 - Evaluation or scoring, including profiling and predicting, especially from “aspects concerning the data subject’s performance at work, economic situation, health, personal preferences or interests, reliability or behavior, location or movements” such as in cases when a financial institution [or also an insurance company] screens its customers against a credit reference database, or a biotechnology company offering genetic tests directly to consumers in order to assess and predict the disease/health risks, or a company building behavioural or marketing profiles based on usage or navigation on its website.
 This last example is the one that is most relevant in my view since any e-commerce, gambling or other website has cookies and other tools that might perform such monitoring activity, but the need to perform a PIA will depend on the size of the database and level of profiling;

 - Automated-decision making with legal or similar significant effect: processing that aims at taking decisions on individuals producing “legal effects concerning the natural person” or which “similarly significantly affects the natural person“.
 For example, the processing may lead to the exclusion or discrimination against individuals, but also potentially in case of automated systems of processing of applications for an insurance policy, a mortgage or a contract which is the general practice;

 - Systematic monitoring: processing used to observe, monitor or control individuals, including data collected through “a systematic monitoring of a publicly accessible area“.
 This scenario might be applicable for instance to smart city technologies, CCTV systems, drones or Google Street View cars or the mere monitoring of employees;

-- Sensitive data: this includes special categories of data (for example health related data or information about individuals’ political opinions), as well as personal data relating to criminal convictions or offences.
+- Processing of sensitive data or data of a highly sensitive nature: this includes special categories of data (for example health related data or information about individuals’ political opinions), as well as personal data relating to criminal convictions or offences.
 An example would be a general hospital keeping patients’ medical records, as in case of eHealth projects and electronic health records.
-This criterion shall include
+This criterion shall include not only special categories of data, but also data that can trigger high risks for individuals such as